mensly/gbc-shooter/README.md

 ```

 Audio is generated with the Game Boy sound hardware; ensure your emulator audio is enabled to hear the effects.

+## Controls
+- D-Pad: Move ship
+- A: Shoot
+- Start: From Title → Start game; From Game Over → Return to Title

+## Notes
+- The ROM boots in Game Boy Color mode; on original DMG, colors appear as grayscale.
+- Enemies bounce at screen edges, move with slight randomness, and despawn after leaving the bottom.
+- The title screen is static (no scrolling); gameplay uses a scrolling starfield.